 Franki Rutherford Memorial Scholarship

-The purpose of this fund is to recognize a student who has demonstrated interest in the study of inequalities, especially gender, race, class and sexuality.
+The purpose of the Franki Rutherford Memorial Scholarship fund is to recognize a student who has demonstrated interest in the study of inequalities, especially gender, race, class and sexuality.
 More than one recipient may receive this award if funds are available.
-To qualify for this award, the recipient: will be pursuing a minor in women and gender studies or a masters certificate/concentration in women and gender studies, must be a full-time student, may be an undergraduate or graduate student, must have a minimum cumulative GPA of 2.5, may be in-state or out-of-state, an international student, or a United States citizen, must demonstrate financial need.
+To qualify for this award, the recipient will be pursuing a minor in women and gender studies or a master's certificate/concentration in women and gender studies, must be a full-time student, may be an undergraduate or graduate student, must have a minimum cumulative GPA of 2.5, may be an in-state or out-of-state student, may be an international student or a United States citizen, and must demonstrate financial need.

 Additionally, the student should also have a dedication to issues of social justice and the community.
-Preference will be given to students with demonstrated need for financial support and who face other barriers to a college education including, but not limited to: being a first generation college student, being an immigrant or the child of immigrants, being from the “global south” or other areas in which opportunities for higher education are limited, being from a low-income family, being a student who receives little support from home due to sexual or gender identity.
-This scholarship may be renewable by recipients if the funds are available.
-For more information about this fund, please contact Professor Angela Hattery.
+Preference will be given to students with demonstrated need for financial support and who face other barriers to a college education including, but not limited to, being a first-generation college student, being an immigrant or the child of immigrants, being from the Global South or other areas in which opportunities for higher education are limited, being from a low-income family, or being a student who receives little support from home due to sexual or gender identity.
+This scholarship may be renewable by the recipients if the funds are available.
+For more information about this fund, please contact Angela Hattery.